 - Exercise your arms by doing bicep curls, hammer curls, overhead triceps extensions, and more

 The strength of the functional trainer lies in its long list of attachments that come with it.
 The machine’s design and the cable hooks provided are great provisionings for adding attachments.

-You could always make use of rope attachments, straps, harnesses, barbells, handles, tri-bar attachments, and more bring in variations to your workout so that the sessions remain engaging and interesting.
+You can always make use of rope attachments, straps, harnesses, barbells, handles, tri-bar attachments, and more bring in variations to your workout so that the workout sessions remain engaging and interesting.